pmichaillat/pmichaillat.github.io/content/courses/v.md

 ###### Additional readings

 + [Akerlof, Rose, and Yellen (1988)](https://www.jstor.org/stable/2534536) – This paper develops an early matching model of the labor market with job rationing.
 The model reproduces a number of stylized facts of the US labor market regarding quits and vacancy chains.
 While the model in not in the DMP tradition, it does feature a Beveridge curve.
 + [Michaillat and Saez (2015)](/3.pdf) – This paper adds aggregate demand to the model in Michaillat (2012).
 This is done by adding a product market to the labor market with a similar matching structure.
 Aggregate demand shocks generate fluctuations in unemployment and vacancies along the Beveridge curve.
 In that model, unemployment can be decomposed into three components: Keynesian unemployment (due to insufficient aggregate demand), classical unemployment (due to high real wages), and frictional unemployment (due to matching frictions).
-+ [Michaillat and Saez (2022)](/7.pdf) –  This paper builds a dynamic version of the model in Michaillat and Saez (2015), which is static.
-In this model the central bank can influence aggregate demand and unemployment through interest rates.
-+ [Michaillat and Saez (2024)](/15.pdf) – This paper uses the dynamic model in Michaillat and Saez (2022) and generates a Phillips curve by introducing price competition through directed search.
-To ensure that unemployment fluctuates, the model assumes price rigidity through quadratic price-adjustment costs.
-The Phillips curve produced by the model guarantees divine coincidence: inflation is on target when unemployment is efficient.

 ###### Practice material